AdaCore/learn/intro_to_ada.rst

 In the example above, we're declaring five tasks in the array ``My_Tasks``.
 We pass the array index to the individual tasks in the start entry point (``Start``).
-After the synchronization with the individual tasks in the main application, each task will proceed to call ``Put_Line`` concurrently.
+After the synchronization with the individual subtasks in the main task, each subtask will proceed to call ``Put_Line`` concurrently.

 Protected types